untoldengine/UntoldEngine/docs/API/GettingStarted.md

 ## Create an Xcode Project

-Use `untoldengine-create` to generate a ready-to-run Xcode project with Untold Engine wired in.
+Use `untoldengine` to generate a ready-to-run Xcode project with Untold Engine wired in.

 Install it from the repository: